t-eliks/PLATformer/README.md

 # PLATformer
-PLATformer - a uni homework project.
+PLATformer - a JAVA uni homework project.
 Game created using a mandatory ScreenKTU class.